MicrosoftDocs/defender-docs/defender-endpoint/network-protection-macos.md

 mdatp health --field network_protection_status
 ```

-#### JAMF deployment
+#### JAMF Pro deployment

-A successful JAMF deployment requires a configuration profile to set the enforcement level of network protection.
+A successful JAMF Pro deployment requires a configuration profile to set the enforcement level of network protection.

 After you create this configuration profile, assign it to the devices where you want to enable network protection.

 ##### Configure the enforcement level